Top Oracle DBA, RAC, and Performance Tuning Questions on Advanced Topics for Experienced Professionals:

 - UNION ALL should be used in the place of UNION.

-- HAVING should be used only for filtering the resulted rows from the SQL query.
+- HAVING should be used only for filtering the resulting rows from the SQL query.

 Q #32) How would you identify the SHARED_POOL_SIZE parameter that needs to be adjusted?